Wyzenbeek Classic Abrasion Tester for Fabric & Leather

 Our Wyzenbeek Classic Abrasion Tester for Fabric & Leather is used to determine the abrasion resistance of textiles, fabric, vinyl, leather, stitched seams, and other materials.
 The Wyzenbeek test method is widely accepted in these industries.

-Each of the 4 stations has individual specimen tension and pad pressure settings.
+Each of the 4 stations have individual specimen tension and pad pressure settings.

 If your machinery requires CE conformity, our Wyzenbeek CE Model Abrasion Tester meets these requirements.

 Advantages of the Wyzenbeek Classic

 The Wyzenbeek Classic Abrasion Tester is lower in price than the Wyzenbeek CE model.
 It does not include added safety features or CE compliance.
 With the Wyzenbeek Classic open design, it is easier for the operator to load, and make adjustments to the abradant on the drum (setting tension, position, etc.).
 Some operators prefer this open design.

 Features of our Wyzenbeek Classic Abrasion Tester: